+opinion, that the subjects form suitable mortgage security at the stated levons will have their own individual lending criteria's, however.
+This should be

+Valuations

-The property is considered to form a suitable security for mortgage loan purposes at the stated level subject to lenders individual policy. el of value Valuations Market value in present condition £ 190,000 Market value on completion of essential repairs £n/a Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 215,000 Is a reinspection necessary?
-Yes X No Buy To Let Cases What is the reasonable range of monthly rental income for the property assuming a letting on a 6 month Short Assured Tenancy basis? £ Is the property in an area where there is a steady demand for rented accommodation of this type?
+Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total in Is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 670,000 £ - £ 1350000 Yes X No

+Buy To Let Cases

+month Short Assured Tenai £

+Is the property in an area w here there is a steady demand for rented accommodation of this type?
 Yes No

 Declaration

-Signed Security Print Code [595754 = 8895 ] Electronically signed by:-
+Signed Security Print Code [587548 = 6827 ] Electronically signed by:-

-Surveyor's name Douglas M Thomson
+Surveyor's name David Cree

-Professional qualifications MRICS
+Professional qualifications BSc MRICS

 Company name DM Hall LLP

 Address 3 Centura Court, Nasmyth Place, Hillington, Glasgow, G52 4PR

 Telephone 0141 887 7700

 Fax

-Report date 21st July 2023
+Report date 9th September 2024